IceFrog wrote:-

 And what of the forgotten statistics such as the radar groundcrew who suffered leukimia, before the effects of microwaves were understood?

-(the uncle I never knew) ^:| to all the heroes.
+(the uncle I never knew)

 Not a book but a link I saw over at Ubi:-